clarecodess/savannah/savannah/README.md

 - Hero: Introduction to the application.
 - APIIntro: Section introducing the APIs with navigation.
 - Unsplash: Section featuring Unsplash photos.
+- Image Search: Section featuring image search use case (details below)
+- Character Search: Section featuring character search and details use case (details below)
 - Rick: Section introducing Rick and Morty characters.
 - Footer: Footer with social media links.

+#### Image Search Component

+The Image Search Component allows users to search for and download high-quality images from Unsplash for use in blog posts, articles, and marketing materials.

+##### Features
+- Input field for entering search queries.
+- Search button to initiate the search.
+- Display of search results with images.
+- Download button for each image to download the image.

+##### Example Use Case
+A blog integrates the Image Search Component, enabling users to easily find and use images in their blog posts.
+This feature enhances the visual appeal of the blog posts and increases user engagement.

+#### Character Search Component

+The Character Search Component allows users to search for and view details about characters from the Rick and Morty TV show.

+##### Features
+- Input field for entering character names.
+- Search button to initiate the search.
+- Display of search results with character names and images.
+- Clicking on a character shows additional details about the character.

+##### Example Use Case
+Integrating the Character Search Component, allows fans to explore information about their favorite characters, view episode appearances, and share information with other fans.

 ### Navigation
 The application uses Next.js routing to navigate between different pages.
 Example use in a component: